kwadrnt/intro-angular/README.md

 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- use template literals to populate your page with data.
+- use JavaScript string template literals to add data to your page.
 - manipulate the DOM using jQuery.
 - use AJAX to make HTTP calls to the server side.